Danica Roem did opposition research on herself. It's one way she reclaimed her story

 ...

-My worry on a day-to-day basis is those 41% of trans people who will attempt suicide in their lives, not because they feel that society loves them enough, not because they feel respected by the people who are in power.
-It's because they feel that they don't have hope that other people are trying to take away from them.
+My worry on a day-to-day basis is those 41% of trans people who will attempt suicide in their lives ... because they feel that they don't have hope that other people are trying to take away from them.

 And I hope that my book, if anything else, can inspire people and very, very much allow them to say, "Hey, you know what?
 I do belong here."
 And when you go and read Burn the Page, I hope I made you laugh.
 I hope I give you some things that are very self-deprecating on my part, so you know that I take my job seriously but not myself.
 And that it will hopefully, if nothing else, encourage you to just own that story and say, "You know what?
 This is who I am.
 I get to be me, and I'm not going to let you tell me otherwise."